 The timestamp-millis logical type represents an instant on the global timeline, independent of a particular time zone or calendar, with a precision of one millisecond.
-Please note that time zone information gets lost in this process.
-Upon reading a value back, we can only reconstruct the instant, but not the original representation.
-In practice, such timestamps are typically displayed to users in their local time zones, therefore they may be displayed differently depending on the execution environment.

-A timestamp-millis logical type annotates an Avro long, where the long stores the number of milliseconds from the unix epoch, 1 January 1970 00:00:00.000 UTC.
+A timestamp-millis logical type annotates an Avro long, where the long stores the number of milliseconds from the unix epoch, 1 January 1970 00:00:00:00 UTC.